editorsnotes/editorsnotes-markup-language/README.md

-# Editors' Notes markup language
+# Editors' Notes markup parser
 This is parser for a custom flavor of [CommonMark] that includes extensions for authoring scholarly notes on [Editors' Notes].
 The following additions are supported, based off of conventions in [Pandoc] and